jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Delete Pack

-Delete Pack is a feature of the Tick It site giving users the ability to delete an owner pack.
+Delete Pack is a feature of the Tick It site giving users the ability to delete an owned pack.

 <details>
 <summary>Delete Pack image</summary>